If You're Depositing in Malaysia

 | CIMB | β | β | β | β | eFD / App-focused users |

-β» Interest rates vary depending on the time, campaigns, and deposit period.
-Always check each bank's official page before applying.
+β» Interest rates vary depending on the period, promotions, and deposit term.
+Always check each bank's official website before applying.

 FD stands for "Fixed Deposit," which is the equivalent of atime depositin Japan.